mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Setre looked toward the entrance to the safehouse and called, "Kip!"

-He went up the ladder and walked out to meet them.
+He went up the ladder and walked out to meet them, with Linyu not far behind.
+The kaln ran to Setre and gave her a leg-hug, which she stopped down to return after some hesitation.

+Kip leaned to Casra and asked, "Setre... is she the nather?".
+Thi confirmed with a nod.

-She looked him up and down and said, "Your hardships aren't over.
+Setre lifted herself back up and said to Kip, "Your hardships aren't over.
 The whole island knows how valuable you are.
 Stay out of sight and help Cas."

 He looked at her in a different light now.
 His fear for her had been mostly replaced with reverence, though the little bits of it had lingered in an animalistic sense of survival.